RubixDev/Rug/markdown/SURVIVAL_Category.md

   - You must choose a value from 0 to 9

 ### woodcutting
-The Stonecutter can be used for all Wood Types
+The Stonecutter can be used for all wood types
 Expect a lag spike when changing the value
 - Type: `boolean`
 - Default value: `false`